cgnorthcutt/benchmarking-keras-pytorch/README.md

 # Reproducible Benchmarking of Keras and PyTorch Models

 This project benchmarks **every** pre-trained model in PyTorch and Keras (Tensorflow).
-Benchmarks are repoducible.
+Benchmarks are reproducible.

 ## Why this is helpful